Drinking Water Testing in JK-12 Schools

-Lead Testing in JK-12 School Drinking Water: Overview
+Lead and Copper Testing in JK-12 School Drinking Water: Overview

 Safe drinking water is essential for students and staff.
 The Government of the Northwest Territories (GNWT) is testing school drinking water for lead using national best practices.
-If lead levels exceed Health Canada’s guideline of 5 micrograms per litre (5 µg/L), mitigation steps will be taken based on expert advice and national best practices.
+If lead or copper levels exceed Health Canada’s guideline of 5 micrograms per litre (5 µg/L) for lead or 2000 micrograms per litre (2000 µg/L) for copper, mitigation steps will be taken based on expert advice and national best practices.

 All schools within the NWT are a part of the testing program.
 Testing is based on a priority approach determined by: